 Other services may require a rider along with an additional fee.
 In general, most dental plans offer 100-80-50 coverage.
 This means it will cover preventive care 100 percent, basic dental service at 80 percent, and major or complicated procedures at 50 percent.
 With cheap plans, the co-payment may be high, and some equipment costs may not be covered at all.

 Every dental plan has its own set cap for payment during the plan year.
 This is called the annual maximum.
 Expenses incurred beyond this maximum are not covered by the plan.
 For example, most dental Preferred Provider Organization or PPO plans have an annual maximum of $1,500.
 The insurer is responsible for any cost beyond that amount.
 Note that, most major procedures such as root canal treatment and oral surgery can easily reach this threshold.

-Dental care physicians suggest people to visit their dentists at least twice a year.
+Dental care physicians suggest people visit their dentists at least twice a year.
 Every six months, the plan provides the cost of dental cleaning and other preventive care services.
 You need to read the policy in length to learn about what is covered by your plan and what is not covered or partially covered.

 This will help you make the appointment or have the procedure that you have been putting off accordingly.
-Certain time limits are also imposed on various dental services, such as fillings, X-rays, crowns and bridges.
-For instance, crowns and bridges on the same tooth is covered just once a year according to most plans.
+Certain time limits are also imposed on various dental services, such as fillings, X-rays, crowns, and bridges.
+For instance, crowns and bridges on the same tooth are covered just once a year according to most plans.
 X-rays on the full set of teeth is offered once in 3 years by some plans.
 Fillings on the same tooth have time limitations as well.
 The exact benefits and drawbacks of the plan can be uncovered by reading the policy that you are enrolled in.